Elgen69/App-Dev-Group-2/README.md

 ---

 ## 👥 The Team
-We’re a team of **five developers** who each bring different strengths (and caffeine preferences) to the table.
+We’re a team of **five** who each bring different strengths (and caffeine preferences) to the table.
 Together, we handle:
 - 💡 **Ideation** – tossing around app concepts until one sticks.
 - 📝 **Design** – sketching flows, wireframes, and UI mockups.
 - 💻 **Development** – writing code that (hopefully) runs the first time.